iNethi/inethi/README.md

 ```
 ./preinstallation.sh
 ```
-This should install Python 3, pip3, python ansible runner, Ansible, OpenSSH server and sshpass.
+This should install Python 3, pip3, the Python requirements in the requirements.txt file, Ansible, OpenSSH server and sshpass.

 ## Installation
 These steps should work on Ubuntu and Mac... if you encounter errors with the pre-installation steps please manually